Movie Tickets and Showtimes

 Almost every display has a variety of connection options.
 Here are the most common.

 HDMI® provides the best and simplest way to connect your TV to your home theater:

-Look at your room, at where you'll be sitting, where you plan to put the display, and go from there.
+Look at your room, at where you'll be sitting and where you plan to put the display, and go from there.
 Our chart gives you a starting point, with minimum and maximum viewing distances for standard TV sizes.
 Keep in mind that these are general guidelines, not absolute rules.

 Lots of jargon and claims accompany the available information on HDTV displays.
 Here are some clear explanations of various features and considerations you will encounter.

 This refers to the type of backlight used for LCD TVs.
-For years, LCD screens used fluorescent (CCFL) backlights.
+For years, LCD screens used CCFL backlights.
 Now LED backlights are gaining popularity.